Recent trend shows a steep decline in customer satisfaction across the globe. Particularly America is in decline.

 The two sides to business feedback (Part 1)

 Setting a good approach for your survey is an important step to getting the good results that you want!
 Today’s article will focus on which survey strategy to use to collect data.
 Namely push and pull.
 These two approaches are similar to marketing efforts.
 Continue reading →

 Enjoy higher customer loyalty and recommendation

-Tabsurvey has over a three months period collaborated with Hotel Manager, Mattias Thorsteinsson at Cabinn City Hotel by providing software and help for his research.
-The focus of the work was to research the correlation between employee satisfaction and value of services provided (customer satisfaction) in order to enhance the quality of customers’ experience.
+Tabsurvey has over a three month period collaborated with Hotel Manager, Mattias Thorsteinsson at Cabinn City Hotel by providing software and help for his research.
+In order to enhance the quality of the customer experience the research objective was clear: The objective was to research the correlation between employee satisfaction and value of services provided (customer loyalty and satisfaction).

 The backbone of the hypothesis was grounded in the Service-profit chain framework developed by researchers at Harvard university (Heskett, Jones, Loveman, Sasser & Schlesinger).